yugabyte/hashicorp-vault-ysql-plugin/README.md

     -    Alternatively, download the binary directly from GitHub:

-         -    Pre-built binary can be found at the [releases page](https://github.com/yugabyte/hashicorp-vault-ysql-plugin/releases), download the binary in \<build dir\>.
+         -    Pre-built binary can be found at the [releases page](https://github.com/yugabyte/hashicorp-vault-ysql-plugin/releases).
+Download, unzip the file and place the binary `ysql-plugin` in \<build dir\>.

 -   For production mode register the plugin:
 ```sh